magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 ## Final Evaluation: Did it all work?

-The ultimate test was to evaluate the performance of the `baseline program` and the `optimized program` on a held-out test set of 100 examples.
+The ultimate test was to evaluate the performance of the `baseline program` and the `optimized program` on a held-out test set of 100 examples providing a more robust measurement of improvement.
 I evaluated both programs using both metrics: the problematic BERTScore and the LLM-as-a-judge metric.

 | Program Version             | Measured by Baseline Metric (BERTScore) | Measured by **Our LLM Judge Metric** |
 | :-------------------------- | :-------------------------------------- | :----------------------------------- |